Anonymous4078/dominity.js/README.md

 );
 ```

-As can see from the above example the function named div creates a division and paragraph elements and mounts it to the body.
+As you can see in the above example the `div()` function creates a division and paragraph elements and mounts it to the body.

-Objects with key value pairs passed in, are considered attributes and strings are considered as text inside the element, you can even pass in other hyperscript functions or components to create child elements
+Objects with key value pairs passed in are considered attributes and strings are considered as text inside the element, you can even pass in other hyperscript functions or components to create child elements.

 ```js
 ul(